AVEVA/CONNECT-data-services-developer-docs/Documentation/SequentialDataStore/SDS_Views.md

 Stream Views
 =========

-An SdsView provides a way to map Stream data requests from one data type to another.
+An SdsStreamView provides a way to map Stream data requests from one data type to another.
 You can apply a Stream View to any read or GET operation.
-SdsView is used to specify the mapping between source and target types.
+SdsStreamView is used to specify the mapping between source and target types.

-Sds attempts to determine how to map Properties from the source to the destination.
+SDS attempts to determine how to map Properties from the source to the destination.
 When the mapping is straightforward, such as when the properties are in the same position and of the same data type, or when the properties have the same name, SDS will map the properties automatically.

 When SDS is unable to determine how to map a source property, the property is removed.
 If SDS encounters a target property that it cannot map to, the property is added and configured with a default value.

-To map a property that is beyond the ability of Sds to map on its own, you should define an SdsViewProperty and add it to the SdsView’s Properties collection.
+To map a property that is beyond the ability of SDS to map on its own, you should define an SdsStreamViewProperty and add it to the SdsStreamView’s Properties collection.

-The following table shows the required and optional SdsView fields.
-Fields that are not included are reserved for internal Sds use.
+The following table shows the required and optional SdsStreamView fields.
+Fields that are not included are reserved for internal SDS use.

 | Property     | Type                   | Optionality | Details |
 |--------------|------------------------|-------------|---------|